Hometown: Can I have two hometowns? Woodbridge, New Jersey and Huntersville, North Carolina

 Where would we find you if you weren’t at work?
 I love local bookstores and fun board game stores, and DC has those to spare!
 I especially love going to Kramerbooks in Dupont Circle and Labyrinth Games in Eastern Market.
 Nats Park is high on my list during the baseball season, especially the week that the Giants play here during the summer.

-What are some of your hidden talents?
-I’m great at trivia and having a random fact for every situation (although the people around me might wish this was better hidden!)
+Hidden talents: I’m great at trivia and having a random fact for every situation (although the people around me might wish this was better hidden!)
 I’ve also played the ukulele since fifth grade, and love to play every once in a while.

 What’s in your Netflix queue?
 Right now I’m re-watching 30 Rock again (I think this is my ninth time?), but I also like the historical shows that they make themselves, like The Crown and Versailles.

-Who is a hero of yours?
-I have trouble picking one hero who I know, so I’ll move into the realm of history, where it’s easier!
+Hero: I have trouble picking one hero who I know, so I’ll move into the realm of history, where it’s easier!
 Winston Churchill is someone who I’ve always looked up to – the ability to inspire a nation to keep at a fight with such high costs as World War II is so amazing to me, and such a dedication to public service I think is a real virtue.